-Redwood tree falls, kills hiker in California park
+Massive redwood tree falls, kills hiker in California park

 Subhradeep Dutta, 28, of Edina, Minnesota, died while walking on a marked dirt trail with two other people in the park north of San Francisco famous for its towering trees, according to the Marin County coroner’s office and a spokesman for the park.

-Dutta was pinned by the trunk of the 200-foot (60.96-meters)-tall tree and was pronounced dead at the scene.
-The trunk measured more than 4 feet (1.22 meters) in diameter.
+Dutta was pinned by the trunk of the 200-foot-tall (61-meter-tall) tree and died at the scene.
+The trunk measured more than 4 feet (1 meter) in diameter.

-A woman injured by falling debris was taken to the hospital for treatment.
+A woman injured by falling debris was taken to the hospital.
 A man hiking with the group escaped injury.

 The tree fell following a series of winter storms over the past two weeks.

-“This is a very rare, and isolated event that may have occurred due to wet ground from recent winter storms, around the roots of the tree,” park spokesman Charles Strickfaden said in an email.
+“This is a very rare and isolated event that may have occurred due to wet ground from recent winter storms, around the roots of the tree,” park spokesman Charles Strickfaden said in an email.

-“The National Park Service extends its thoughts and prayers to all those involved,” he wrote.

 Almost a million visitors visit the park each year.
 It remained open Thursday and only the areas affected by debris from the fallen tree were closed to the public.